genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## Working with Tables

-The starting point for any work you will need to do in DbMon will start with Tables.
+The starting point for any work you will need to do in DbMon will be the Tables.

 ### Show Tables